andeha/Monitor/README.md

     terminal$ screen /dev/cu.usbserial-A506K4XV 600
         Press C-a ] to load the program and C-a c to exit.

+To persist uploaded content into non-volatile flash, press `§`.

+To convert `monitor` into `nomonitor` and  fuse the chip so that its content is non-readable and non-modifiable, press `^`.
+(Only nomonitor?)

 To capture your `screen` session on file, press `C-a` and `>`.

 ## About Startup